More about: 10 Best Things to Do in Aberdeen

 Aberdeen, known as the Granite City, is a town in Scotland where nature blends with unique urban environments.
-Its stone and granite streets are a testament to this, giving the small city a silvery hue.
+An example of this are its stone and granite streets, which give the small city a silvery tone.
 However, the city is also surrounded by natural beauty, evident in the cliffs and coastline, as well as the surrounding hills, valleys, lakes, mountains, and trails.

 1. Discover the history and culture of Aberdeen on foot

-Regardless of how much time you have for your itinerary, the best way to discover the history and culture of Aberdeen is by exploring it on foot.
+Regardless of how much time you have for your itinerary, the best way to discover the history and culture of Aberdeen is to explore it on foot.
 This way, you can delve into its hidden corners and appreciate its charm.
-You can go on your own or join a guided tour of Aberdeen, where a guide will choose the best places to visit and provide information about each one.
+You can do this on your own or join a guided tour of Aberdeen, where a guide will choose the best places to visit and provide information about each one.

-In any case, the first thing you'll see is the architecture of its streets made of stone and silver granite.
+In any case, the first thing you will see is the architecture of its streets made of stone and silver granite.
 You can also visit the following places of interest:

 - The Maritime Museum, which houses historical artifacts that bring the city's naval history to life.